-- Example 1: During 2020, an organization pays a contractor, who is a sole proprietor, \$5,500 for drywall work at one of the organization's facilities.
-Since the contractor is a sole proprietor and the amount paid is \$600 or more, the contractor should receive a Form 1099-NEC reflecting the \$5,500 in Box 1 as nonemployee compensation. - Example 2: During 2020, an organization pays a consultant, who is a sole proprietor, \$2,000 of which \$800 was a travel reimbursement.
+- Cash housing allowance paid to a minister (report on W-2, Box 14 or by other communication to the minister). - Benevolence payments made to nonemployees.
+These payments are not reportable on Form 1099-NEC or any other form.
+Benevolence payments to employees are generally includible on Form W-2. - Example 1: During 2021, an organization pays a contractor, who is a sole proprietor, \$5,500 for drywall work at one of the organization's facilities.
+Since the contractor is a sole proprietor and the amount paid is \$600 or more, the contractor should receive a Form 1099-NEC reflecting the \$5,500 in Box 1 as nonemployee compensation. - Example 2: During 2021, an organization pays a consultant, who is a sole proprietor, \$2,000 of which \$800 was a travel reimbursement.
 The consultant did not substantiate the travel expenses.
-Since the amount paid is \$600 or more, and the travel expenses were not substantiated, Form 1099-NEC should reflect the \$2,000 in Box 1 as nonemployee compensation. - Example 3: During 2020, an organization pays a speaker, who is a sole proprietor, \$1,000 of which \$600 was substantiated and paid by the organization as related travel expenses.
+Since the amount paid is \$600 or more, and the travel expenses were not substantiated, Form 1099-NEC should reflect the \$2,000 in Box 1 as nonemployee compensation. - Example 3: During 2021, an organization pays a speaker, who is a sole proprietor, \$1,000 of which \$600 was substantiated and paid by the organization as related travel expenses.
 After excluding the substantiated expenses of \$600, the remaining \$400 is less than the annual \$600 limit.
 There is no requirement to issue a Form 1099-NEC to the speaker.